cjhnbls/pipelinedb-doc-cn/aggregates.rst

 	aggregate_name ( [ expression [ , ... ] ] ) WITHIN GROUP ( order_by_clause )

-Here is an example of of a hypothetical-set aggregate being used by a :code:`CONTINUOUS VIEW`:
+Here is an example of of a hypothetical-set aggregate being used by a continuous view:

 .. code-block:: pipeline